-Just as the ceremony commenced, Sarah skipped into the room from her break and in her booming voice announced, "Miss Sarah's back!
+Just as the ceremony commenced, Sara skipped into the room from her break and in her booming voice announced, "Miss Sara's back!
 Ten minutes to tidy up!"
 She toured the room, greeting children at each of the learning centres.
 As she approached the drama play space, the hop in her step ceased.
-Frozen in place, Sarah turned to me and demanded, "What's going on here?"
+Frozen in place, Sara turned to me and demanded, "What's going on here?"

 "It's a wedding!
 Doesn't everyone look beautiful?"
-I exclaimed, ignoring her tone.
+I exclaimed ignoring her tone.

-Sarah shook her head in disbelief.
+Sara shook her head in disbelief.
 "Feng is not allowed to wear dresses.
 His father gave me explicit instructions to redirect this behaviour.
 In fact, he's told me on several occasions that Feng is to refrain from using this space altogether.
 The neighbourhood children are already teasing him for playing with dolls.
 The last thing he needs is encouragement to dress like a girl!"

-I was not sure if Sarah had merely forgotten to share this parent's instructions, or if the entire story was fabricated.
+I was not sure if Sara had merely forgotten to share this parent's instructions, or if the entire story was fabricated.
 Giving her the benefit of the doubt yet again, I decided to wait for a more opportune time to discuss the matter.
-After all, if what she revealed was true, surely Sarah would have wanted an opportunity to educate a parent about a child's need to explore his or her identity.
+After all, if what she revealed was true, surely Sara would have wanted an opportunity to educate a parent about a child's need to explore his or her identity through play.

-Sarah turned back to the children, whose engagement in play had resumed.
+Sara turned back to the children, whose engagement in play had resumed.
 "Time to tidy up!
-You've made quite the mess here."
+You've made quite the mess here".
 I smiled weakly at the saddened faces.
 Tara, with downcast eyes, struggled to return furniture to its original configuration.
-Sarah practically ripped the dresses from the boys' skinny bodies.

-Resilient little Marlon, still undeterred by Sarah's contempt, looked squarely into her face, now rife with indignation, and announced brightly, "Mommy says that when a man loves a man, they sometimes get married.
+Sara practically ripped the dresses from the boys' skinny bodies.
+Resilient little Marlon, still undeterred by Sara's contempt, looked squarely into her face, now rife with indignation, and announced brightly, "Mommy says that when a man loves a man, they sometimes get married.
 Uncle Rinaldo and Uncle Michael are getting married!
 I get to hold the rings!"
-Marlon's news seemed to disturb Sarah further.
+Marlon's news seemed to disturb Sara further.
 Her eyebrows furrowed and her lips pursed.

 I searched in my head for previous examples of this behaviour.
-Was the policing of gender I had witnessed representative of the responsive and inclusive framework integral to our centre's philosophy?
-Surely she had not meant to solidify old stereotypes, especially when most of the parents in our program were very open-minded.
+Was the policing of gender roles, identity and sexual orientation always part of the program?
+Surely she had not meant to solidify old stereotypes.